 A.7.3 He shall sign or countersign all such instruments as may require his signature as an Officer of the

-A.7.4 He shall have custody of the funds of the Association and shall keep full and accurate accounts
+A.7.4 He shall have custody of the funds of the Association and shall keep full and accurate account

-of receipts and disbursements in books belonging to the Association and in such depositories as may
+of receipts and disbursements in books belonging to the Association and in such depositories as maybe

 the Board upon request.
 An annual financial report of the prior fiscal year will be prepared and